 Other Approved Semester Studies Programs

 Contemporary Music Center (CMC)

-The Contemporary Music Center provides students with the opportunity to live and work in Christian community while being equipped to integrate music, faith and business.
-The CMC offers three tracks: Artist, Business and Technical.
-The Artist Track is tailored to students considering careers as vocalists, musicians, songwriters, recording artists, performers and producers.
-The Business Track is designed for business, arts management, marketing, communications and related majors interested in possible careers as artist managers, agents, record company executives, music publishers, concert promoters and entertainment industry entrepreneurs.
-The Technical Track prepares students for careers in live sound, concert lighting and studio recording.
-Students within each of the tracks receive instruction, experience, and a uniquely Christ-centered perspective on the music industry while working together to plan and execute a week-long tour at the end of the semester.
-Each track includes coursework, labs, directed study, and a practicum.
+The Contemporary Music Center in Nashville, Tennessee provides students with the opportunity to live and work in Christian community while being equipped to integrate music, faith, and business.
+Through accreditation with Greenville College, the CMC offers three tracks: Artist, Business, and Technical.
+Students from any major receive instruction, experience, and a uniquely Christ-centered perspective on the music industry while working together to plan and execute a week-long tour at the end of the semester.
 CMC students earn up to 16 hours of credit.

 Northern Ireland Semester (NIS)